 The fluctuation can be exaggerated by asking the patient to occlude one nostril and close the mouth during forced inspiration and expiration or by performing a Toynbee or Valsalva maneuver.

 In 2018, Kobayashi et al from Japan Otological Society proposed diagnostic criteria for the patulous eustachian tube.
-This criteria helps in differentiating a definite PET from possible PET.
+This criterias helps in differentiating a definite PET from possible PET.

 - Subjective symptoms: One or more of the following symptoms included – autophony, aural fullness, and breathing autophony.